DavidManda/QuIPv/Portfolio A/overview.md

 ### Solution

 Our solution is a bespoke applicaton for BSDR that will:
-1. Run on both Windows and Mac;
+1. Be able to run on machines running different operating systems, therefore we will make a web application;
 2. Be able to import data from an SQL database;
 3. Process data and filter it according to selected attributes;
 4. Create several causal chain diagrams from the import data;